dsindy/presentations/2016-02/README.md

 # Algorithmic modeling

 - Fitting equations to data
-- Predictive accurary is the goal
+- Predictive accuracy is the goal
 - Applied in: speech and image recognition, handwriting recognition, predicting financial markets etc.,

 ----

-Aproach: -- "nature produces data in a black box whose insides are complex, mysterious, and at least, partly unknowable".
+Approach: -- "nature produces data in a black box whose insides are complex, mysterious, and at least, partly unknowable".

 ----